GabrielCarames/argview-data-visualization/README.md

 You can search from a concrete weather location by its province name.

 ## User location
-If you allowed your browser location, the system will find out witch is the closest province by your coords, and then show you your weather location.
+If you allow your browser location, the system will find out witch is the closest province by your coords, and then show you your weather location.

 ## Responsive design
 It has a ***responsive design*** for mobile, tablet, and desktop devices.